-Report all students enrolled for credit at the graduate level as either full-time or part-time and by level of study.
+Report all students enrolled for credit at the graduate level as either full-time or part-time.
+For the purposes of this collection, we are collecting First-Professional and Graduate students as a combined Graduate count instead of two separate counts.

-- First-Professional Report all students enrolled in programs leading to a first-professional degree as well as students taking courses at the first-professional level but not accepted in a program, distinguished by full-time and part-time status. - Graduate Report all students enrolled in programs leading to a graduate degree as well as students taking courses at the graduate level but not accepted in a program, distinguished by full-time and part-time status.
+- Graduate include both students who are enrolled in programs leading to a first-professional degree and students enrolled in graduate programs. - First-Professional Report all students enrolled in programs leading to a first-professional degree as well as students taking courses at the first-professional level but not accepted in a program, distinguished by full-time and part-time status. - Graduate Report all students enrolled in programs leading to a graduate degree as well as students taking courses at the graduate level but not accepted in a program, distinguished by full-time and part-time status.
 Include graduate students enrolled for research or dissertation credits whether or not they are taking formal coursework and even when zero credits are awarded, as these students are still enrolled and seeking their degree.